Facts about Fat

 How much is too much body fat?

-Percent body fat is the percentage of the total body that is fat.
-Thus someone who weighs 150 pounds and is 10% fat has 15 pounds of fatty tissue.
+Percentage of body fat is the percentage of the total body that is fat.
+Thus, someone who weighs 150 pounds and is 10% fat has 15 pounds of fatty tissue.

 Where does body fat come from?